cooked/cooked.github.io/_posts/2023-12-01-buildroot_basics.md

 # list configurations
 make list-defconfigs

+# load one of the available configurations (then edit it)
+make rpi4_defconfig
+make menuconfig

-# save configurations (specifying the path make sure to override whatever path is defined in the current .config)
+# save at the location specified in .config
+make savedefconfig
+# or save overriding the location
 make BR2_DEFCONFIG=<whatever/path/to/file_defconfig> savedefconfig
 ```